SavvyPlus/wiki4/aws-infrastructure/cloudformation-standard.md

 	Finally, the test stack is deleted.

     Note: Deleting S3 buckets
-    If during testing, a file was uploaded to a testing S3 bucket and was not removed before the ApproveTestStack is clicked, then the DeleteTestStack will fail to execute and the deployment will not progress to production.
+    If during testing, a file was uploaded to a testing S3 bucket and was not removed before the `ApproveTestStack` is clicked, then the `DeleteTestStack` will fail to execute and the deployment will not progress to production.

 * ProdStage:
-  The ProdStage is similar to the TestStage, except it creates a changeset that it applies to the currently running production stack.
+  The ProdStage is similar to the `TestStage`, except it creates a changeset that it applies to the currently running production stack.
 This changeset captures all the differences in code and infrastructure between versions and allows the user to rollback to a prior version and know that it has reverted both the code and any infrastructure changes.

 	* CreateChangeSet:
-	Similar to CreateLambdasAndDependencies in TestStage, except it creates a ChangeSet that it applies to the currently running production stack.
+	Similar to `CreateLambdasAndDependencies` in `TestStage`, except it creates a ChangeSet that it applies to the currently running production stack.
 This ChangesSet captures all the differences in code and infrastructure between versions and allows the user to rollback to a prior version and know that it has reverted both the code and any infrastructure changes.

 	* ApproveChangeSet:
-	It is similar to ApproveTestStack in TestStage and notify the developer to manually approve the changes.
+	It is similar to `ApproveTestStack` in TestStage and notify the developer to manually approve the changes.

 	* ExecuteChangeSet:
 	It execute the ChangeSet once the developer manually approves the changes.

 ### Outputs (ArtifactBucket):
-It defines a S3 bucket holding all the OutputArtifacts of any pipeline stage.
+It defines a S3 bucket holding all the `OutputArtifacts` of any pipeline stage.

 ## cloudformation/lambda.cfn.yaml:
 This CloudFormation template is invoked by the CodePipeline in `xxx.cfn.yaml`.